tchannagiri/DSBplot/README.md

   2. Quantify the variations (insertions, deletions, and substitutions) near the DSB site using sequence alignment.
   3. Visualize the resulting variations using two types of figures: *variation-distance graphs* and *variation-position histograms*.

 The expected inputs are DNA-seq short read libraries that have been obtained with targeted amplicon sequencing, meaning that sequencing primers are placed surround the DSB site to amplify a specific sequence around the DSB repair site.
-For a more detailed description of the expected input and how to the run the software, see section [Commands](#commands) and the article associated with this software (LINK).
+For a more detailed description of the expected input and how to the run the software, see section [Commands](#commands) and the accompanying article [here](https://doi.org/10.48550/arXiv.2312.17590).

 ## Citation

 If you use this software, please use the citation:

-XXX

-or in BibTex format:

-XXX
+Tejasvi Channagiri, Margherita Maria Ferrari, Youngkyu Jeon, Penghao Xu, Francesca Storici, and Nataša Jonoska.
+“DSBplot: Indels in DNA Double-Strand Break Repair Experiments.” arXiv, December 29, 2023. https://doi.org/10.48550/arXiv.2312.17590.

 ## Installation